*Updated March, 2017*

 On Saturdays, you can also find a merchant in the Farmer’s Market in the north building (temporarily relocated on the Esplanade just south of the south building) where you can buy maple syrup directly from the source.

 Black Creek Pioneer Village

 For one week in March, visitors to this rural heritage site in northwest Toronto can step into the shoes of the early settlers during the annual March Break Adventure by immersing themselves in the maple syrup-making process of the 19th century among authentically restored buildings and farms.
 Children and adults alike can watch demonstrations of tree drilling and tapping as they take a self-guided walk on the Sticky Trail, try their hand at drilling themselves at one of two interactive stations, then watch staff in period costumes boil the sap during the Maple Syrup Show and sample the finished brew.
 Maple syrup artifacts and products are showcased in the Sugar Shack, and guests can purchase everything from maple fudge to maple BBQ sauce in the gift shop.
-Admission: $15 for adults; $12 for student and seniors; and free for children.
+Admission to this event at Black Creek Pioneeer Village: $15 for adults; $12 for student and seniors; and free for children.

 Sugarbush Maple Syrup Festival at the Kortright Centre

 Further north on 325 hectares of woodlands in Vaughan, the Kortright Centre for Conservation takes part in the annual Sugarbush Maple Syrup Festival in March, the largest celebration of maple syrup in the Greater Toronto Area.
 Activities for the family include sugar bush demonstrations, maple syrup samplings and wagon rides.